Benjamin Mendy: Senior

 Mendy was called up to the senior France squad for the first time to face Luxembourg and Spain in March 2017.
 He made his debut on 25 March 2017 against the former, playing the whole game in a 3–1 2018 World Cup qualification away win.

 On 17 May 2018, he was called up to the French squad for the 2018 World Cup in Russia.
 He played 40 minutes as a substitute in a goalless group game against Denmark as France won the tournament.

 Personal life

 Religion

-Mendy is a Muslim and has made the Hajj to Mecca.
+Mendy is a Muslim and has made Hajj to Mecca.

 Rape charges and acquittals

 On 26 August 2021, Cheshire Constabulary charged Mendy with four counts of rape and one count of sexual assault and remanded him in custody.
 The initial charges related to alleged offences against three different female complainants, all aged over 16, between October 2020 and August 2021.
 His application for bail was refused, as he had broken prior bail conditions imposed that he should not host any house parties.
 Manchester City suspended him pending a trial.
 Mendy appeared in court on 10 September and was remanded in custody.

 While he was in custody, Mendy was charged with three more counts of rape.
 On 7 January 2022, he was granted bail on condition that he live at his home address in Prestbury, Cheshire, not contact complainants and surrender his passport.
 Mendy pleaded not guilty on 22 May to seven charges of rape, one of attempted rape and one of sexual assault, relating to six complainants.
 On 1 June, Mendy was charged with an additional rape brought forward by a new complainant.

 The trial began on 10 August 2022 at Chester Crown Court.
 Mendy was charged with eight rapes, one attempted rape and a sexual assault.
 He pleaded not guilty to all charges.
 The jury was made up of 14 jurors, eight men and six women, including two alternates; all had to certify that they had no connection to Manchester City, Manchester United or the police.
 On 13 September 2022, Mendy was found not guilty of one count of rape against a 19-year-old woman.
 Judge Stephen Everett told the jury to deliver a not guilty verdict after the prosecution decided not to pursue a guilty verdict on the one count.